-Cameron Lee is a veteran video game developer, Executive Producer at Bungie and former Lead Producer of BioWare’s unannounced new IP.
-Previous games include 2014’s Game of the Year; Dragon Age: Inquisition, the critically acclaimed Dead Space and several other titles and franchises.
+Cameron Lee is a veteran video game developer, Executive Producer at Bungie and former Lead Producer of BioWare’s new IP Anthem.
+Previous games include 2014’s Game of the Year; Dragon Age: Inquisition, Destiny 2, Dead Space and several other titles and franchises.

 Working with publishers and studios such as; Bungie, BioWare, EA, Pixar, THQ, Vivendi and Eidos, Cameron has collaborated on three new IP franchises and numerous titles across multiple console generations and platforms including the PS4 and XBox One.